 He explained that while walking to get a coffee during a break a French man on vacation, Michel, offered him a ride and ended up inviting him to his son’s house in Marigot for coffee.
-Tom mentioned he was interested in starting up a garden.
+My partner mentioned he was interested in starting up a garden.
 It just so happened that Michel’s son was a manager on a banana plantation and Michel went to work making cuttings and pulling plants out of the ground.
-He gave Tom some small pots of lettuce, cucumber, and vanilla, some plant hormones and an explanation of how to replant them at home.
-With bamboo, vetiver, lemongrass, vanilla, cucumber, lettuce, a bignonia, and basil in hand, Tom’s Jadin Bô Kay was born…
+He gave him some small pots of lettuce, cucumber, and vanilla, some plant hormones and an explanation of how to replant them at home.
+With bamboo, vetiver, lemongrass, vanilla, cucumber, lettuce, a bignonia, and basil in hand, my partner’s Jadin Bô Kay was born…

 Le Jardin Créole